YamazakiYusuke/TalkToBook/docs/specification.md

 3. As a user, I want peace of mind knowing my work is automatically saved
 4. As a user, I want to control the app with voice commands
 5. As a user, I want clear notification when the app cannot be used offline
+6. As a user, I want to merge multiple recording sessions into a single document by tapping them in order
+7. As a user, I want to organize my documents into chapters for better structure

 ### 2.4 Use Cases
 1. **Voice Recording and Conversion**